UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 Combines the processed biomarker data with the demographic and diagnosis data to create the final analysis-ready dataset.

-## Analysis Files
+## Statistical Analysis Files

-The separate `Analysis/` directory contains additional files used by the research team for the analyses presented in the manuscript.
-These files are provided separately from the data-processing workflow described above to distinguish the primary EHR data-cleaning procedures from the subsequent statistical analyses.
+The separate `Analysis/` directory contains the R scripts used to conduct the statistical analyses presented in the manuscript.
+These scripts are provided separately from the primary data-processing workflow to distinguish the EHR data-cleaning and preparation procedures from the subsequent statistical analyses.

 ## Reproducibility and Use with Other EHR Data